 - Current Ratio: This KPI is a liquidity ratio that measures the ability to pay short-term obligations, usually over the next 12 months.
 The higher your current ratio, the better.

 - Accounts Payable Turnover Ratio: This is another short-term liquidity metric that tracks how quickly a company pays its suppliers and bills.
 A high APT ratio indicates that a company pays its bills frequently, which is important when negotiating with a supplier.
 However, this also reduces the amount of available cash.

 - Accounts Receivable Turnover Ratio: This ratio tracks how quickly a company collects payments.
 It indicates how effective the company is at extending credit.
 A low ART suggests the company should revise their policies to ensure timely collection.
 The higher the ART, the more liquidity is available to pay short-term liabilities.

 Choosing a data analytics solution for financial data

 It’s essential that you choose a solution that adheres to international accounting standards (IAS1) that provides information in real-time, is user-friendly, has a customizable dashboard for dynamic slice and dice analysis.
 Phocas Software’s Financial Statements module is specifically designed to integrate financial data into Phocas — right down to the individual transaction level.
 Phocas’ Financial Statements is designed to be used by anyone.
 The permissions feature enables you to grant access to anyone, including your financial team, division managers, branch managers, purchasing teams and more.

-No longer limited by traditional reports, users have fast access to their data in real-time, from anywhere, so they can stay on top of expense issues and new revenue opportunities.
+No longer limited by traditional reports, users have fast access to their data, from anywhere, so they can stay on top of expense issues and new revenue opportunities.
 The ability to quickly generate and share reports enables finance leaders to quickly develop short and long-term strategies to continuously improve the financial state of their business.

-Click here for more information or the button below to view video about Phocas Financial Statements.
+Click here for more information about Phocas Financial Statements.